 "If you fall victim to a cyberheist after reading Sjouwerman’s book, shame on you.” - Dirk A. D. Smith

 If you rely on only security software like antivirus to protect your organization, you have a false sense of security.
 The human element of security is being neglected.
 A surprising percentage organizations do not have an effective security awareness program in place.
 And that results in thousands of organizations being the victim of a cyberheist.

 Yes, you need endpoint protection, but you also need to train all employees.
 Effective Security Awareness Training is no luxury anymore, it is a must.

 It all starts with owners and management understanding the problem, and realizing that this is an urgent matter that needs to be addressed.
-What most people do not realize is that as opposed to personal FDIC-isured bank accounts, corporate bank accounts are not automatically insured against cyberfraud.
+What most people do not realize is that as opposed to personal FDIC-insured bank accounts, corporate bank accounts are not automatically insured against cyberfraud.

-When your operating accounts gets emptied out, many banks refuse to take responsibility, and often sue their commercial customer as a preemptive measure.
+When your operating account gets emptied out, many banks refuse to take responsibility, and often sue their commercial customer as a preemptive measure.
 Just read the Patco horror story.
 The good thing is that new-school Security Awareness Training, combined with frequent simulated phishing attacks will help mitigate this cyberheist threat to a very large degree.